Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 This folder is where all of your tests will live.
 The sample tests that you experimented with earlier will all have been generated here.

 ###### plugins
-Cypress is an E2E testing framework, but also has a node process that can be used to extend some of the functionality of Cypress.
-This would include configuring file pre-processors or loading configurations, both of which I will cover later on.
+Cypress has a node process that can be used to extend some of its functionality.
+This includes configuring file pre-processors or loading configurations, both of which I will cover later on.

 ###### support
 Out of the box, Cypress provides the `support/index.js` file that will be run before every spec file.
 It can be used for several things such as a global beforeEach hook, overrides, and setting up custom commands which I will demonstrate as part of this post.

 ### Write Your Tests in Typescript
 By default, Cypress expects your tests to be written in Javascript.
-This is fine however, I am a big advocate for writing as much of your codebase as in Typescript as possible.
-Just like the code of your main application, your tests should be easy to maintain and easy for someone who has never seen your codebase to be able to easily understand what is happening.
-Typescript allows for your code to be more self-documenting than just plain Javascript.
+This is fine however, I am a big advocate for writing as much of your codebase in Typescript as possible.
+Just like the code of your main application, your tests should be easy to maintain and easy for someone who has never seen your codebase to be able to understand what is happening.

 To write our tests in Typescript we need to take advantage of the plugin capability of Cypress.
 We are going to add a file pre-processor that will transpile any Typescript files we have to Javascript before running the tests.
 To do this we will need to install a few dependencies.
 ```sh
 ➜ npm install -D ts-loader @cypress/webpack-preprocessor @babel/core @babel/preset-env babel-loader webpack typescript
 ```
-You may have already installed some of these or they could exist as part of a transient dependency.
+You may have already installed some of these or they could exist as part of a transient dependency inside your project.

 Next, we will create a webpack config file inside our cypress folder with the following contents:
 ```js